CFEL-CMI/cminject/doc/devguide/devguide.rst

 Starting points
 ---------------

-The full documentation of all modules is listed in ":ref:`apidoc`".
+You can find the full documentation of all modules in :ref:`the APIdoc<apidoc>`.

 New concrete object definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~